andrewjw/site/_posts/2012-03-28-scalable-collaborative-filtering-with-mongodb.md

 We'll build a javascript Object where the keys are the user id and the value is the number of time that user has viewed this item.
-In the map function we we build an object that represents a single view and
-<tt>emit</tt> it using the item id as the key.
-MongoDB will group all the objects emitted with the same key
-and run the reduce function, shown below.
+In the map function we we build an object that represents a single view and `emit` it using the item id as the key.
+MongoDB will group all the objects emitted with the same key and run the reduce function, shown below.

 {% highlight python %}